MOSESMUGAYAMASHENGU/world-population-prediction-miniproject/README.md

 jupyter notebook notebooks/random_forest_population_analysis.ipynb

 📁 Project Structure
+text

 world-population-prediction/
 ├── notebooks/           # Jupyter notebook with full analysis ├── assets/             # Visualizations & results
 ├── requirements.txt    # Python dependencies
 └── README.md          # This file

 👨‍💻 About Me

 I'm a Development Studies graduate upskilling in data science to create data-driven development solutions.
 This project is part of my learning journey in machine-learning, specifically the Regression Module.

 Connect with me on www.linkedin.com/in/moses-mashengu-